 Create a test bench in the model to mimic the incoming audio data from the codec.

 Feed this data to the Subsystem block which does the I2S operation.
 Verify the output of the Subsystem on a Scope.

 Start the HDL Workflow Advisor from the DUT subsystem.
 In Task 1.1, keep the same settings as those of I2C IP generated earlier. in Task 1.2, set the Target Platform Interfaces as shown below:

 Run Task 3.2 and generate the ip core.

 I2C, I2S and FIFO IPs are incorporated in the custom reference design.
-To create a custom reference design, refer to the "Create and export a custom reference design using Xilinx Vivado" section in the Define and Register Custom Board and Reference Design for Zynq Workflow example.
+To create a custom reference design, refer to the "Create and export a custom reference design using Xilinx Vivado" section in Define Custom Board and Reference Design for Zynq Workflow.

 Key points to be noted while creating this custom reference design: